KnuttPipeline/KnuttPipeline.github.io/install.md

 sh Miniconda3-latest-Linux-x86_64.sh
 ```

-You will need to accept the licencse, chosse an installation path and I recommend you to run conda init.
+You will need to **accept** the licencse and select an installation path.

-If you know **you accept the licencse**, you can run a *non-interactive* installation (For automated testing for example) like this:
+If you know **you accepted the licencse**, you can run a *non-interactive* installation like this:

 ``` sh
 wget -q https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh